 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company manages its liquidity risk resulting from its accounts payable and accrued liabilities, long-term debt, convertible debentures, and royalty funding by ensuring sufficient cash is on hand from cash flows from operations and financing from investors.
-As of December 31, 2021, the Company's current assets exceeded its current liabilities by \$3,426,722 (December 31, 2020 - \$4,556,949).
-In addition, the Company has the ability to draw down up to \$2,000,000 from a loan facility subject to meeting certain financial milestones (Note 12).
-Therefore, management concludes that the Company has sufficient funds to fund its operations for the subsequent 12 months.
+As of December 31, 2022, the Company's current assets exceeded its current liabilities by \$919,045.

-Contractual maturities of the Company's long-term debt are outlined in Note 12 to the consolidated financial statements.
-Other financial liabilities, including accounts payable and accrued liabilities have maturities within 12 months of the Company's year end.
+The Company's revolving credit facility is amended to \$750,000 as at August 30, 2022 and contractual maturities of the Company's long-term debt are outlined in Note 12 and 13 to the consolidated financial statements.
+Other financial liabilities, including accounts payable and accrued liabilities have maturities within 12 months of the Company's period end.